leiyang203/MetaGH/README.md

 After successful execution, the following outputs will be available:

-Model checkpoints (.pth files) under the checkpoints/ directory
+Model checkpoints under the checkpoints/ directory

 Evaluation logs and metrics in the logs/ directory